SMC in the Community

 Aging and Disabilities, Food Assistance, License & ID

 We provide most DSHS services for events, except for EBT card issuance.
 Most of the other DSHS services will be available during events.
-We are at this time co-located at Community Resouce Center providing services to our customers, meeting them where they are.
+We are at this time co-located at the Community Resouce Center providing services to our customers, meeting them where they are.

 DSHS Division of Child Support